Angus Purden: Early life

-The youngest in his family with two sisters and a brother, Purden is believed to have been born in 1974.
+The youngest in his family with two sisters and a brother.
+Purden was born in 1973 and named Gary.
 He was raised in the small town of Shotts in Lanarkshire.
 As a teenager, he won the title of Mr. Scotland in a Daily Record competition in 1992.
 The win opened the door to working as a catwalk model in Paris and Milan, including a three-year modelling stint for Giorgio Armani in Milan.
 According to Purden, "I was surrounded by beautiful people so I remember laughing my head off that they thought I looked exotic.
 I was just a wee boy from a housing estate in Lanarkshire but I had thick, long curly hair and they liked me.
 The designer Romeo Gigli used me as his muse, and designed an entire collection on me.
 It was an amazing time."